waynegm/OpendTect-Plugin-Docs/docs/Attributes/ExternalAttrib.md

 This is an attribute plugin for the open source seismic interpretation platform <a href="http://www.opendtect.org/" target="_blank">OpendTect</a> - that allows the calculation of single and multitrace attributes outside of OpendTect by a user specified external application.
 The plugin supports multi-trace multiattribute input and multi-attribute output as well as parallel execution.

-Although still a work in progess it currently works under both Linux and Windows.
 The source and binary distributions include a reference implementation for writing external attributes in Python/Numpy (version 3).

 ## Description

 Instead of doing the attribute calculation within OpendTect this plugin starts up a user specified external application and then reads and writes the trace data to/from the external application's stdin and stdout.
 The external application must conform to some [simple rules](#Structure_of_a_Conforming_Application) but could be written in any programming language, compiled or interpreted.
 This essentially means you can write a new OpendTect attribute in your computer language of choice and not have to delve into the internals of OpendTect.

 The source and binary distributions of the plugin includes a reference implementation for writing external attributes in Python/Numpy (version 3).
 This consists of a module *extattrib.py* that handles the stdin/stdout details and presents the trace data as a numpy array.
-Two simple examples are shown below while a number of other  examples are included in the plugin distribution and described in the [External Attributes]() section of this documentation.
+Two simple examples are shown below while a number of other  examples are included in the plugin distribution and described in the [External Attributes](../External_Attributes/LPA_Attributes) section of this documentation.

 ### Recursive Lowpass Filter (ex_lowpass_filter.py)
 This example implements a Butterworth Lowpass filter using Python/Numpy/SciPy.
 This is an example of an attribute with single trace input and output.